strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= 1.1 =
+* BUG: Fixed display issues with file fields.
+* BUG: Fixed issue where the "levels" option was only accepting arrays.
+You can now pass integers as well to check for a single level.
+(Thanks, Andy Schaff)
+* ENHANCEMENT: No longer showing required asterisks for fields on the user profile page.
+We weren't forcing requirement on the profile page anyway and the asterisks were breaking some theme designs.
+* ENHANCEMENT: Added the pmprorh_get_html filter.
+First parameter $r is the HTML about to be returned by the getHTML method.
+The second parameter $field is the field object.

 = 1.0.2 =
 * BUG: Fixed bug where all fields with profile=>true were acting as if they were profile=>only.
 (Thanks, Merry Eisner)